Thomas Whisenhant: Murders

 On May 6, 1963, 72-year-old widow Lexie Haynes was fatally shot in Prichard.
 Police arrived at the scene and found the murder weapon in an empty lot next to Whisenhant's family home.
 Whisenhant, who was 16 at the time, was immediately suspected, as he had recently been charged with robbing a blind woman.
 According to a retired Prichard police captain, the robbery charge against Whisenhant was later thrown out of court due to a technicality.
 Police questioned Whisenhant about the murder; however, his family provided him with an alibi and claimed he had been at home when the shooting occurred.
 Before the shooting occurred, Whisenhant and his friends had been playing with a stolen handgun.
 A witness later said Whisenhant had taken a bullet from the revolver, held it up, and stated it would soon kill somebody.
 Police later revealed that Haynes had spoken with Whisenhant about this behavior, which was why they suspected he killed her.
 However, for unknown reasons, Whisenhant was never brought to trial for the murder of Haynes.

 Following the shooting, Whisenhant joined the United States Air Force as an airman.
 He was stationed at Ent Air Force Base near Colorado Springs, Colorado.
 On October 25, 1965, Whisenhant attacked 22-year-old Rose Covington, a United States Air Force WAF.
 He beat her unconscious with a metal ashtray in the finance office of Ent Air Force Base.
 Covington suffered severe head and facial injuries and was hospitalized for two months.
 At Whisenhant's trial, she testified she had never met him and did not even know what he looked like.
 An FBI laboratory expert testified that shoe prints left at the crime scene matched Whisenhant's.
-Whisenhant continued to deny the attack but was ultimately convicted of assault with intent to commit murder on March 14, 1966, and sentenced to 20 years in prison with hard labor.
+Whisenhant continued to deny the attack but was ultimately convicted of assault with intent to murder on March 14, 1966, and sentenced to 20 years in prison with hard labor.
 He was also reduced in rank, ordered to forfeit all pay, and dishonorably discharged from the Air Force.
 Whisenhant initially served his sentence at Fort Carson before being transferred to an undisclosed federal prison to serve the remainder of his sentence.
 In 1970, Whisenhant's sentence was reduced to ten years, and on November 28, 1973, he was granted parole.